pingcap/docs/dev/reference/best-practices/pd-scheduling.md

 ### Load balancing

 Region primarily relies on `balance-leader` and `balance-region` schedulers to achieve load balance.
-Both schedulers target distributing Regions evenly across all Stores in the cluster but with separate focuses: `balance-leader` attends Region Leader to balance incoming client requests. `balance-region` centers each Region Peer to redistribute the pressure of storage while avoid exceptions like storage failure.
+Both schedulers target distributing Regions evenly across all Stores in the cluster but with separate focuses: `balance-leader` attends Region Leader to balance incoming client requests. `balance-region` centers each Region Peer to redistribute the pressure of storage while avoid exceptions like out of storage space.

 `balance-leader` and `balance-region` share a similar scheduling process.
 First, they grade different Stores according to their amount of resources.
 Then, `balance-leader` and `balance-region` constantly select Leaders or Peers from Stores with high scores and transfer them to Stores with low scores.
 Their grading methods vary though: `balance-leader` uses the sum of all Region Sizes corresponding to Leaders in a Store whereas the way of `balance-region` is relatively complicated.
 Since the storage capacity of different nodes might be inconsistent, the grading of `balance-region` is: